grafana/agent/docs/sources/flow/reference/components/loki.process.md

 stage to rate-limit not by the number of lines but by the number of labels.

 The following example rate-limits entries from each unique `namespace` value independently.
-Any entries without the `namespace` label is not rate-limited.
+Any entries without the `namespace` label are not rate-limited.
 The stage keeps track of up to `max_distinct_labels` unique values, defaulting at 10000.
 ```river